-Although many outdoor farmers markets close up shop in the winter, there is still local, seasonal shopping to be done.
+Although many outdoor farmers markets close up shop in the winter, there is still seasonal shopping to be done.
 The weather outside may be cold and uninviting, but you can still enjoy a warm, welcoming shopping experience at indoor winter farmers markets.
-There are plenty of locally-grown or made-from-scratch foods and quality, hand-crafted items you can purchase, even in the “off-season.”
+There are plenty of fresh, made-from-scratch foods and quality, hand-crafted items you can purchase, even in the “off-season.”

 Benefits of Shopping at Winter Farmers Markets